Inside squalid house where disabled man was enslaved and starved by wife and carer

 Webb, whose temper was described by the victim as a “nuclear bomb anger”, was also convicted of causing actual bodily harm while both defendants were acquitted of fraud by false representation and theft.

-In a victim impact statement submitted to the court, Tom said: “When I was first interviewed by police, I explained that I felt like I was just being kept alive.
+In a victim impact statement submitted to the court, Mr Somerset-How said: “When I was first interviewed by police, I explained that I felt like I was just being kept alive.
 For a long time laying in that room I think I really did not wish to accept that was the case.
 When it really started to sink in, that this was my life, I decided I wanted to end it all, but ridiculously, I couldn’t even manage that myself!

 “Hearing in court that there was a five-year plan between them and the intention was to just use me has been a double blow.
 Firstly, acknowledging that Sarah had no intention for things to change, with a plan for me to live like that for as long as necessary.
 Secondly, now how very little they both thought of me in that time, my wife and carer despised me so much.